 Your iPhone goes with you pretty much everywhere you go, and unless you have unlimited data on your cellular plan, you've probably connected to dozens of Wi-Fi hotspots over the years.
-Wi-Fi passwords are saved to your iPhone so you can auto-connect to the router or personal hotspot again, but finding the plain text password for a network isn't an easy task.
+Wi-Fi passwords are saved to your iPhone so you can auto-connect to the router or personal hotspot again, but finding the plain text password for a network hasn't always been easy.

-While iOS remembers Wi-Fi passwords for all the wireless access points you successfully connect to, there is no obvious way to retrieve the network's unobfuscated password.
-Your iPhone will let you share a saved hotspot's password to another device attempting to connect to the network in question, but only with other Apple devices running the latest version of iOS, iPadOS, or macOS.
+While iOS 15 and older software versions would remember Wi-Fi passwords for all the wireless access points you successfully connected to, there was no obvious way to retrieve a network's unobfuscated password.
+Your iPhone would let you share a saved hotspot's password to another device attempting to connect to the network in question, but only with other Apple devices.

 From the tabs, choose "Passwords" to weed out secure notes, certificates, and other data, then sort the results by "Kind" and look for the Wi-Fi network tagged "AirPort network password."
 You could also use the search bar to find the hotspot by name.